 BioNTech SE Sponsored ADR (BNTX) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had lost 3.96% over the past month, lagging the Medical sector's loss of 1.77% and the S&P 500's gain of 2.96% in that time.
+Coming into today, shares of the company had gained 9.4% in the past month.
+In that same time, the Medical sector gained 2%, while the S&P 500 gained 5.68%.

 Wall Street will be looking for positivity from BNTX as it approaches its next earnings report date.
 This is expected to be November 9, 2021.
-The company is expected to report EPS of $11.79, up 1244.66% from the prior-year quarter.
+In that report, analysts expect BNTX to post earnings of $11.79 per share.
+This would mark year-over-year growth of 1244.66%.
 Our most recent consensus estimate is calling for quarterly revenue of $5.93 billion, up 7424.05% from the year-ago period.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.48% higher within the past month.
-BNTX is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 2.48% higher.
+BNTX is currently sporting a Zacks Rank of #3 (Hold).

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 170, which puts it in the bottom 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 165, putting it in the bottom 36% of all 250+ industries.

 Click to get this free report